“What’s my Google rank?”

 Just like Moz, Ahrefs is another universal tool.
 We used it for:

-- Find a good piece of content that has lots of backlinks (using Ahrefs’ Site Explorer or Content Explorer).
+- Find a piece of content with lots of backlinks (using Ahrefs’ Site Explorer or Content Explorer).

 - Ask websites that link to the first piece to direct visitors to your content instead.
 You can contact them by email or use the comments section.